mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/installing/production/deploying-dcos/opt-out/index.md

 You can opt out of providing anonymous data by disabling telemetry for your cluster.
 To disable telemetry, you can either:

-- Add this parameter to your [`config.yaml`](/mesosphere/dcos/1.13/installing/production/advanced-configuration/configuration-reference/) file during installation (this requires using the [installation][1] method):
+- Add this parameter to your [`config.yaml`](/mesosphere/dcos/1.13/installing/production/advanced-configuration/configuration-reference/) file during installation:

     ```yaml
     telemetry_enabled: 'false'